- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

 - USER S-MATRIX: the S matrix of the whole device including only the modes that have been selected in the Ports.

-- TOTAL EME SOLVE RUNTIME: time to run EME simulation in seconds.
+- TOTAL EME SIMULATION TIME: time to run EME simulation in seconds.

 - NORMALIZATION TIME: normalization time in seconds.